wordshaker/jesswhite_4/_posts/2020-09-20-hacktober-post.md

 Hacktoberfest is an event where the aim is to encourage participation on the open source community.
 In exchange for a number of pull requests on OSS repositories, participants are rewarded with a t-shirt and some stickers.

-To sign up, <a href="https://hacktoberfest.digitalocean.com/" target="_blank"> head over to the Hacktoberfest website</a>.
+To sign up, <a href="https://hacktoberfest.digitalocean.com/" rel="noreferrer" target="_blank"> head over to the Hacktoberfest website</a>.

 <br/>

 ## Which PR's count for Hacktoberfest?

-Hacktober is <a href="https://hacktoberfest.digitalocean.com/hacktoberfest-update" target="_blank">now an opt-in process for maintainers</a> as there have been issues with spam PRs.
+Hacktober is <a href="https://hacktoberfest.digitalocean.com/hacktoberfest-update" rel="noreferrer" target="_blank">now an opt-in process for maintainers</a> as there have been issues with spam PRs.
 Spam PR's are where people have raised pull-requests for changes that have no beneficial impact to the repository.

 What this means is that if an open-source repository is happy to have contributions from those taking part in Hacktoberfest, they need to label their topics with a `hacktoberfest` label